cliffhall/cliffhall/README.md

 - 👉 [LaLa](https://www.behance.net/gallery/194754877/Lala) - Connecting fans with media franchises via NFTs & revenue sharing.
 - 👉 [Seen Haus](https://github.com/seen-haus/seen-contracts) - Diamond-based, open-source physical & digital NFT marketplace.
 - 👉 [Olympus](https://www.behance.net/gallery/82333699/Olympus-Verified) - Verifying the claims of crypto advisors with on-chain portfolio analysis.

-## 🧠 Refocusing on AI
-- ✨ At [Culturalyst](https://culturalyst.com), I used AI to map and categorize diverse artist opportunities from around the web.
-- ✨ With [PlotRocket](https://plotrocket.app), an AI-assisted writers' room, I am combining artificial intelligence with common industry practices for writing episodic fiction, yielding a tool capable of planning multiple seasons of a television series down to the scene and beat.
-With or without the use of AI.
-It allows anyone to turn an idea into an engaging episodic story.